Strolling Thunder 2021

 Infant-Toddler Court Teams use the science of early childhood development and a deep understanding of trauma to offer a collaborative and cost-effective model to work with babies and toddlers in the child welfare system.
 They are proven to transform outcomes for the youngest children at risk for or affected by maltreatment by effectively supporting child health and well-being, building on families’ strengths to enable them to support their own children, and preventing recurrence of maltreatment.

 Champions are establishing Infant-Toddler Court Teams in communities across the country, but these sites serving only a fraction of the children and families in need.
-The bipartisan Strengthening America’s Families Act (SAFA), introduced by Representatives Rosa DeLauro (D-CT), Gus Bilirakis (R-FL), Tom Suozzi (D-NY), John Rutherford (R-FL), Darren Soto (D-FL), and Greg Steube (R-FL), would support state efforts to develop Infant-Toddler Court Teams.
+The bipartisan Strengthening America’s Families Act (SAFA), re-introduced by Representatives Rosa DeLauro (D-CT) and Gus Bilirakis (R-FL) would support state efforts to develop Infant-Toddler Court Teams.

 Learn More: The Strengthening America’s Families Act